- Academic Director's Welcome

 In September Students can request a "Declaration of Attendance at School or University" or they may have a form filled in this regard at the Registrar’s Office.

-Students should make all inquiries related to their academic schedules to the Registrar’s Office.
+All officer and naval cadets should make all inquiries related to their academic schedules to the Registrar’s Office.

 Students whose permanent address has changed must report the change to the Registrar’s Office, and complete the appropriate form.